 1969: Awarded a Knighthood by Queen Elizabeth the Second.

 1972: Appointed as the Poet Laureate on the death of Cecil Day Lewis.

 1973: Made an Honorary Member of the American Academy of Arts and Letters.

 1974: "A Nip in the Air" is published.

 1983: Names a railway locomotive after himself, the Sir John Betjeman.

 29th July 1933 to Penelope Chetwode, at Edmonton Register Office, London.

 When and Where did he Die?

-19th May 1984, Trebethenick, Cornwall, England,
+19th May 1984, Trebethenick, Cornwall, England, of Parkinson's Disease.

 Age at Death: